-Events at the Inn are formal occasions conducted in a professional community.
+Events in Hall are formal occasions conducted in a professional community.
 If you bring guests, please remember to make them aware of the dress code.
-Middle Temple's dress code is Gender Neutral.

 Most events require Business Attire - a dark suit, with collar and tie or a blouse, or a dark dress which should cover the shoulders and be of appropriate length for the occasion.
 A good rule of thumb would be to aim for the kind of clothes you would wear in court.